rackerlabs/design-system/_component_design/actions-menu.md

 ## When to use

-Use actions menus to consolidate multiple related actions into a single menu.
+Use an actions menus to consolidate multiple related actions into a single menu.
+Use an action menu in the following situations:

+  - When a user takes action on the current page or in a [modals]({{site.baseurl}}/components/modals.html)
+  - The user creates or edits items on a different page
+  - The user starts a workflow

-Do not use actions menus when a table object has only a limited number of associated actions, such as create and delete.
+Do not use an actions menu for objects with a small number of actions.
+For example, do not use an actions menu for table objects that have only a create and delete action.
 When a table object has small number of actions, use table controls at the top of the table.
 For more information, see [tables]({{site.baseurl}}/components/tables.html).

 {% endcolumn %}